 A total of $62, 273 has been received from the Department pursuant to the institutions Certificate and Agreement for Emergency Financial Aid Grants to Students.

-An estimated 82 students were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
-Of the 82 eligible students, 66 students, to date have participating in the CARES Act program.
+87 students were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
+Of the 87 eligible students, 82 students participated in the CARES Act program.

 Methods used to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act are as follows: